-Enable users to trade and exchange assets.
+- Enable users to trade and exchange assets.

 As fund managers, high net-worth individuals, and financial institutions widen their crypto monetary assets, custodial infrastructure access is urgently required.
-Compared to assets like cash, shares, and other items, it takes a modern form of architecture, distinct from the conventional methods, to keep cryptocurrencies safe.
+Compared to assets like cash, shares, and other items, it takes a modern form of architecture, distinct from conventional methods, to keep cryptocurrencies safe.

 Three Tiers Of Crypto Custody

 With some third-party support and associated organizational checks and safeguards, a hybrid-managed wallet is an evolving alternative on the crypto custody platforms.
-Such an option could be compatible with the needs of those retail or high-income individuals who would like to manage their assets but want a degree of trust and institutional security.
+Such an option could be compatible with the needs of those retail or high-income individuals who want to manage their assets but want a degree of trust and institutional security.

-This type of solution varies from basic hardware wallets that use a two-factor authentication token (2FA) to multi-signature schemes where the custody service possesses a co-signing key to sign customer transactions.
+This solution varies from basic hardware wallets that use a two-factor authentication token (2FA) to multi-signature schemes where the custody service possesses a co-signing key to sign customer transactions.
 The risk and responsibility are split between the client and the custody service.

 The Future Of Cryptocurrency Custody

 Crypto custody solutions have become more common as retail and corporate investors increasingly consider them a bridge between a conventional investment environment and the changing cryptocurrency world.
-Banking institutions around the world are beginning to offer managed custody to their traditional clients.
+Banking institutions worldwide are beginning to offer managed custody to their traditional clients.
 For example, the US regulator, the Office of the Comptroller of the Currency OCC, recently green-lighted banks for cryptocurrency custody services.
 The Spanish banking giant BBVA is also planning to offer crypto-custody services.

 The entrance of big and traditional names in the crypto world can facilitate crypto access to the general public.
 It may give rise to substantial price movements as demand for crypto increases.

 Another essential issue relies on legislation and how these services are regulated.
-For example, some governments are trying to oblige custodians (and exchanges) to disclose their clients' amount of crypto to avoid tax evasion.
+For example, some governments are trying to oblige custodians (and exchanges) to disclose their clients’ amounts of crypto to avoid tax evasion.
 Authorities are also enforcing Anti-money laundering measures (AML) and “Know Your Customer” (KYC) protocols.